Hurst at 501 West Harwood Road Hurst, Texas 76054

 Pediatric orthopedic surgeons specialize in treating kids and teenagers.
 It is important to understand that kids and teenagers are not just small adults.
 Therefore, treating illness and injury in children requires a different approach, because their bones and joints are younger and not fully developed.
 Another key factor that demands unique care of children is their tendency to feel overwhelmed and afraid in the medical world.

 Recognizing the specific needs of children, Varsity Orthopedics creates a comfortable environment for them that is not intimidating.
-Our special training and experience in pediatric orthopedics creates the best medical care available for kids.
+Our special training and experience in pediatric orthopedics creates the best medical care available for children and adolescents.

 Your injury does not have to be psychologically traumatic